Working holiday visa for young people

 Residence permit card

 If you are granted a permit for more than three months, you will be given a residence permit card.
 The card is proof that you have permission to be in Sweden and contains, among other things, your fingerprints and photograph.
-As soon as possible after you have received your residence permit and come to Sweden, you must book an appointment to have your fingerprints and photograph taken.

 A working holiday permit cannot be extended